firefoxos-gamedev/book/initialization.md

 As you can see we're going to have four states in Foxnoid.
 The first one will load our assets and then switch to the game.
 The user will play the game and depending on the outcome we'll switch to Game Win or Game Over state.

-The remaining of this chapter we'll be about what should happen before we're able to switch to the **preload** state.
-There is some initialization that needs to be done prior to start loading assets.
+The remaining of this chapter we'll be about what should happen before we're able to switch to the **Preload** state.
+There is some initialization code that needs to be done prior to start loading assets.

 ## What Should Our Initialization Handle?

-Out initialization code should handle everything that is needed before we can start switching between the states.
+Out initialization code should handle everything that is needed before we can start switching between states.
 It should load all libraries needed for our game to work (in our case just Phaser) and initialize them.
 The rest is up to each state.

 ## Initializing Phaser